The Practices · The operating layer

 On the difference between examined conviction and borrowed certainty.

 A structured examination of where a leader's beliefs actually originated — separating positions absorbed from surrounding systems from those independently arrived at.
-Not a belief review.
-An audit of authorship.
 Conducted before decisions where social consensus and personal conviction have been allowed to converge unexamined.

 Continue